It’s Not About the Environment

 Dave from Berlin, MA, makes purchasing decisions based on quality and aesthetics, not environmental benefit, and he’s not ashamed to admit it.
 Consider it progress, then, that he owns an electric car and a solar electric system, which now come in high-performance, aesthetically pleasing packages.

-New England Clean Energy installed a 9,810-watt system for Dave and his wife, Lulu, in Spring 2013.
+New England Clean Energy installed a 9,810-watt solar energy system for Dave and his wife, Lulu, in Spring 2013.
 The system has the most powerful panels available today, from U.S. company SunPower, and Massachusetts-made Solectria inverters, and has cut the family’s monthly electric bill by almost 60%.

 While it’s performance and looks that draw Dave to a particular product, it’s the economics that drive him to actually buy it.
 Between his house, swimming pool and electric car, his family uses a lot of electricity, so cutting his electric bill was a big motivator for him.
 In fact, when asked to name the best thing about solar energy, Dave’s answer is the same as most, regardless of what motivated them to go solar: Lower electric bills.